Descriptor-Libraries/descriptor-libraries-framework/README.md

 2. `pr3`: Contains dumped data (file the database was constructed from using `pg_restore`)

-3. backend volume for Python code.
+3. backend volume for Python code to allow development while container is running.

 ### Running containers
 1. All containers can be built using